rhorrace/CS410P-Project/README.md

     2. Flop stage
       * Three cards are put on the table
       * hand values are updated
     3. Turn stage
       * One card is put on the table
-      * hand values are updated
+      * Hand values are updated
     4. River stage
       * One card is put on the table
-      * hand values are updated
+      * Hand values are updated
     5. Computer shows hand, winner is declared
       * Will display you win, you lose, or tie